 In the heart of every woman beats the longing to sit with her sisters, to crack open, connect deeply and share her vulnerability, her joys, fears and her dreams.
 In ancient times the unfettered magic of the sacred feminine flowed freely.
 Her abundant fertility and creative power was in harmony with the principles of nature and flourished.

 For over 2000 years, the dominant paradigm in our world has been the masculine impetus.
 This has caused suppression and wounding of the feminine force in both women and men.
 With all the advances of today, women are still secondary, in decision making, in influence and in terms of their access to power.
-Yet, women shape the generations to come, women have tremendous creative power to generate new life, to heal communities, create peace and so much more.
+Yet, women shape the generations to come, women have the tremendous creative power to generate new life, to heal communities, create peace and so much more.

 While sisterhood is rising and becoming a powerful healing force, many women are still healing their own wounds.
 Like most women, I have had my share of feminine wounding.
 I come from an ancestral heritage of splintered and wounded femininity.
-Adopted at birth, I have a dual lineage of birth parents and adoptive parents and in both of these families there is the tremendous loss and alienation from giving up children for adoption and the rupture of the primal bond between mother and child, which is so core to wholeness and the feminine mystery.
+Adopted at birth, I have a dual lineage of birth parents and adoptive parents and in both of these families, there is the tremendous loss and alienation from giving up children for adoption and the rupture of the primal bond between mother and child, which is so core to wholeness and the feminine mystery.

 My own journey with sisterhood has been interesting and not always easy.
 But so much of my healing has been through sisters and learning to receive feminine nurturing and be present to my own femininity and power.
-Being adopted left me with feelings of abandonment, low self worth and trust issues.
+Being adopted left me with feelings of abandonment, low self-worth, and trust issues.
 I’ve spent years restoring the dislocated feminine in myself, healing my heart and my ability to love myself and others and learning to create strong bonds and relationships.
 Much of this journey has been through the passage of motherhood.
-I have four young children, three of them daughters and with each pregnancy and birth I healed more of my own pain and disconnection from myself.
+I have four young children, three of them daughters and with each pregnancy and birth, I healed more of my own pain and disconnection from myself.
 I feel a sacred responsibility to initiate my daughters into sistership and to give them a legacy of whole female relationships and feminine power.
 Healing the female line and freeing my ancestors has been an important initiation in my life and women have been vital in supporting this journey.
 The more I’ve sat in circle with women over the years, shared my vulnerability and opened my heart in trust, a kind of entrainment has helped heal the wounds of abandonment.

 Alone we can do so little; together we can do so much. – Helen Keller